fyii200/3DeyeShapeRefractiveError/README.md

 ## Step 5.
 Statistical analysis
 <pre>
-statisticalAnalysis.R : R script for performing the regression analysis described in the manuscript.
+statisticalAnalysis.R : R script for performing the regression analysis described in the paper.
 </pre>